harshith242/fastapi-temporal/README.md

 ### GenericTemporalWorkflow Class

 The `GenericTemporalWorkflow` class provides a robust foundation for building Temporal workflows with built-in activity scheduling, state management, and real-time status updates.
+The current version only supports one workflow and task queue.

 #### Key Functions